dop14/monkmode/README.md

 <h3>Important</h3>
 <ul>
-   <li>Never open MonkMode on more than one device at the same time when using junctions, to avoid database corruption.</li>
+   <li>Never open monkmode on more than one device at the same time when using junctions, to avoid database corruption.</li>
    <li>You must be logged into the same cloud service on all devices and create junctions on each device pointing to the synced folder.</li>
 </ul>